ErayEroglu/realtor-app/README.md

 ## Test

-There are test cases written in home.service.spec.ts and home.controller.spec.ts.
+There are test cases written in `home.service.spec.ts` and `home.controller.spec.ts`.
 You can run and test these.

 ```bash
 # unit tests